Perchik71/jDialogs/README.md

 # Uses

+Add two files from include to the project.
 At the beginning, insert this code
 ```cpp
 namespace jDialogs = perchik71::jDialogs;
 ```